Civil Lines (magazine)

 Civil Lines was an Indian literary magazine, launched in 1994 by publisher Ravi Dayal.
-In all its years of existence, the "magazine" has published exactly five issues, and none at all since the death of Ravi Dayal in 2006.
-Since the magazine is still nominally in existence, and was never "functional" to begin with, it cannot be said to be "defunct."
+In its years of existence, the "magazine" published only five issues, and none since the death of Dayal in 2006.

 Inception

 Ravi Dayal, the magazine's publisher, had worked with Oxford University Press between 1971 and 1987, initially as an editor and later as the CEO of OUP's Delhi office.
 After his retirement in 1987, he opened his own publishing company, Ravi Dayal Publishers, which did fairly well.
 Encouraged by this relative success, he decided to start a literary magazine in English, and in 1994, he finally started Civil Lines.

 Periodicity

 The magazine sought to challenge the traditional literary model by refusing to publish to a set schedule.
 Instead, it prioritized quality, with issues appearing only when the editors felt that they had an adequate quantity of intelligent, well-written and inspirational material to justify publication.
 The result has been five issues to date, all defined (or so the editors claim) by their eclecticism, intelligence and originality.